 This was the second scotch I tried.
 The peat was a little much for me on my first go, I’ll admit.
 But a year or so later Lagavulin 16 surpassed Balvenie as my favorite!

 The Lagavulin 16 has such an excellent depth of flavor it was impossible for me to leave off this list.
 Another Islay, the notes of driftwood, leather, and strong peat reach you first.
 But they are quickly followed by sweet apples and toasted bread.
 There’s a hint of salt in keeping with the storm-swept island.
 Save this one for your favorite guests!
 (Or just keep it to yourself…)

-The Best Blended Scotches in 2019
+The Best Blended Scotches

 Below are some of my particular favorite blended whiskies.
 They aren’t in any particular order, since each one has a slightly different flavor profile!
 (Comparing a peated blend to a fruity one is like comparing apples and oranges.)